Tagalog Translation Services

 A dedicated team of Tagalog translators who combines Experience, Specialized Subject Matter Expertise with Translation Practices to deliver quality second to none.

-Our Tagalog translators draw from experience from working in numerous industry fields required to translate tagalog with an accurate and perfect tagalog translation.
-We provide Translation from tagalog to English and vice versa.
-Our Tagalog Language Translators and Filipino translators have been carefully vetted by thorough language testing, ability, practical experience and formal academic qualifications for a guaranteed high-quality Tagalog translation Service in Malaysia.
+Our English to Tagalog translators draw from experience from working in numerous industry fields required to translate tagalog with an accurate and perfect tagalog translation.
+We translate English to Tagalog and vice versa.
+Our Filipino translators have been carefully vetted by thorough language testing, ability, practical experience and formal academic qualifications for a guaranteed high-quality translation.

 Tagalog language is a language primarily spoken in the Philippines, even though only a quarter of the population speaks it as their native language.
 However, the majority of the population speaks it as a second language, and with such a status, Tagalog has been made the official language of the Philippines, officially being called Filipino.
 Along with English, it is one of the two official languages of the Philippines.
 It has about 28 million native speakers, and 45 million people who speak it as a second language.
 There are many regional languages in the Philippines, our Tagalog Translators and Philippino translators can provide translation in most Phillippine languages.
 In terms of language family, it is considered an Austronesian language.
 It is related to other languages in the Philippines (the Bikol language, Kapampangan, and Pangasinan language, for example) but also shows ties to a variety of other Austronesian languages ranging from the Formosan languages native to Taiwan, Malay, Indonesian, Hawaiian, and others.